aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/inheritance.md

 Inheritance is when a class __inherits__ behavior from another class.
 The class that is inheriting behavior is called the __subclass__ and the class it inherits from is called the __superclass__.

 We can use inheritance to extract common behaviors from classes that share that behavior and move it to a superclass.
+That means, inheritance is a way to implement the DRY principle.
+(Another being module.)

-It's like having a lot of common behaviors between arrays and hashes to the enumerable module (that's interface inheritance).
+It's like having a lot of common behaviors between arrays and hashes in the enumerable module (that's interface inheritance), or in the Object class (class inheritance).

 __class inheritance__